-Richard Cosway (1742-1821), Portrait of Mrs. Cosway, before 1821, hand-colored lithograph, $19 \times 14$ cm, Museo Nacional de San Carlos Maria Cosway, Georgiana as Cynthia from Spenser's Faerie Queene, 1781-1782, Chatsworth House
+Richard Cosway (1742-1821), Portrait of Mrs. Cosway, before 1821, hand-colored lithograph, 19 × 14 cm, Museo Nacional de San Carlos Maria Cosway, Georgiana as Cynthia from Spenser's Faerie Queene, 1781-1782, Chatsworth House

-- Cosway was separated from his wife Maria (Maria (Mariah') Cosway, 1760-1838, born Hadfield) who was a gifted artist who gave up her career on the command of her husband.
-He did this possibly to protect her reputation and in time she started to paint again.
-She was an Italian-English artist who had an affair with Thomas Jefferson, the American Founding Father and principal author of the Declaration of Independence 1776 and third President of the US.
-They corresponded for the rest of their lives.
-She was a devout Catholic all her life. - Maria Cosway was a composer, musician and authority on female education.
-The marriage was arranged and later it became a marriage of convenience as she was 20 years younger.
-The marriage was eventually annulled and in later life he suffered from mental disorders and had to be institutionalised.
+- Maria Cosway ('ma-RYE-ah', 1760-1838, born Hadfield) gave up her career on the command of her husband.
+He did this possibly to protect her reputation but in time she started to paint again.
+She was an Italian-English artist who famously had an affair with Thomas Jefferson (American Founding Father, principal author of the Declaration of Independence 1776 and third President of the US) despite being a devout Catholic all her life.
+They corresponded for the rest of their lives. - As well as an artist she was a composer, musician and authority on female education.
+The marriage was arranged and later it became a marriage of convenience as she was 20 years younger and it was eventually annulled.

-• Georgiana Cavendish, Duchess of Devonshire (née Spencer, 1757-1806), was an English socialite, political organiser, style icon,
+· Georgiana Cavendish, Duchess of Devonshire (née Spencer, 1757-

-- author, and activist.
+- 1806), was an English socialite, political organiser, style icon, author, and activist.
 Beauty and leader of Whig society; first wife of 5th Duke of Devonshire. - "In 1781 Italian-English artist Maria Cosway was commissioned by Georgiana Cavendish, Duchess of Devonshire to produce a portrait of the Duchess but depicted as Cynthia from the epic English poem 'The Faerie Queen' written by Edmund Spenser.
 The poem was dedicated to Queen Elizabeth I and follows the knights and ladies of the Queen's court in a mythical faerie land to explore the meaning of virtue.
 Cynthia was the goddess of the moon and one of the heroes in the story."
 [1]